-20. How much money has been allocated to the scheme?
+18. How much money has been allocated to the scheme?

-As part of the implementation of Rebuilding Ireland, €140m million has been allocated towards the cost of funding the necessary repairs to properties out to 2021. €32m has been made available for 2017 with a target of 800 properties.
+As part of the implementation of Rebuilding Ireland, €140m million has been allocated towards the cost of funding the necessary repairs to properties out to 2021.
+A total of €32m has been made available for 2018 with a target of 800 properties.

-21. How many properties are expected to become available for social housing under the scheme?
+19. How many properties are expected to become available for social housing under the scheme?

-The Repair and Leasing Scheme is a key action under Pillar 5 (Utilise Existing Housing) of Rebuilding Ireland, which will have a significant impact on our accelerated delivery of social housing.
 Over the course of the next five years, 3,500 properties are targeted to be brought into social housing use under the scheme.
-The profile for 2017 has been increased from 150 to 800 units.